 56 A.D.
 A tiny village in Gaul holds out against the Roman occupation all around them thanks to the druid Getafix’s magic potion, which gives the villagers super-strength.
 One of the Gauls, Lovesix, writes outpourings of love for Princess Irina, daughter of the Greek king Obnoxias.
 Having just conquered Greece, Julius Caesar’s scheming son Brutus desires to marry Irina.
 She cannot stand him and prefers Lovesix’s words instead.
 Lovesix sneaks into the palace and stands up against Brutus, claiming that he will prove he is the better man for Irina by winning the Olympic Games.
 After encountering the top Roman athlete Gluteus Maximus in the woods, Asterix and Obelix decide to enter the Games.
 There they end up winning everything.
 Brutus decides to even the playing field by banning the use of magic potion.
 He still proves a total disaster at every event but wins by bribing the judges.
 Asterix asks Julius Caesar if Rome wants to be held in ridicule as a nation of cheats and Caesar orders a stop to this.
 Brutus then kidnaps Getafix to get a cauldron of magic potion for himself.
 Using this, Brutus seems set to win every event.

 The stories of Asterix the Gaul have a popularity the rivals only that of fellow Francophone comic-book hero Tintin.
 The Asterix stories began with Asterix the Gaul (serialised in the magazine Pilote in 1959, then released in the familiar large-sized book format in 1960).
-The series extends to 33 books to date – 24 of these were produced by co-creators Rene Goscinny and Albert Uderzo, while Uderzo has produced a further eleven books on his own following Goscinny’s death in 1977.
+The series extends to 38 books to date – 24 of these were produced by co-creators Rene Goscinny and Albert Uderzo, while Uderzo produced a further ten books on his own following Goscinny’s death in 1977 and four books by other writers.
 The Asterix books centre around a tiny unnamed village in Gaul (as France used to be known during the Roman occupation).
 Following historical events vaguely, the villagers maintain a cheerful resistance to the Romans, which usually consist of the quick-witted Asterix and his large, dumb companion Obelix beating up as many centurions as they can, something they regard as a sport.
 The Asterix comic books come with an enormous visual wit – none the more so than the names given to the characters (or at least in the English translations) – Vitalstatistix, Getafix, Geriatrix, Valueaddedtax, which all pun on Roman and Gaulish suffixes.

 Asterix at the Olympic Games is based on Asterix at the Olympic Games (1968), the twelfth of the Goscinny-Uderzo books to be published.
 The original was written at the time of the 1968 Mexico Olympic Games, while the English language version was released in 1972 to coincide with the timing of the Munich Olympics and similarly the film version here was made to coincide with the 2008 Beijing Olympics.